Functional Programming Part 2: Evaluation, Functions, and Patterns

 Pattern-matching is the process by which a value matches a pattern, and the bindings this matching produces.
 Each pattern has a set of values that it matches with, and a value successfully matches a pattern if it is a member of that set.
 Additionally, different patterns also have special rules about what bindings occur with that matching.

-• Constant patterns are matched by values that are that constant.
-For example, the pattern 0 will only match the value 0 (and trying to match 1 with the pattern 0 will fail).
+- Constant patterns are matched by values that are that constant.
+For example, the pattern

-• Variable patterns are matched by all values of the respective type, and will also bind the matched value to that variable.
-For example, matching 0 to x : int will succeed and also create the binding [0 / x].
-All values of type int will match this pattern.
-Values not of that type, like true, will fail though.
+will fail). - Variable patterns are matched by all values of the respective type, and will also bind the matched value to that variable.
+For example, matching

-• Tuples of patterns are then matched by tuples of respective values that match those patterns.
-So for example, (0, true) will match the pattern (0, x : bool).
+- Tuples of patterns are then matched by tuples of respective values that match those patterns.
+So for example,

 Using Patterns